paguasmar/paguasmar.github.io/README.md

 ### Data Engineer - [https://www.carpe.io/](https://www.carpe.io/), PT
 #### November 2022 - Present
-Carpe Data leverages social media, online content, and other forms of alternative data to gain deeper insight of the risk of insuring companies and individuals
+Carpe Data leverages social media, online content, and other forms of alternative data to gain a deeper insight into the risk of insuring companies and individuals.
-- Automated multiple Data pipelines with over 50TB and over 70 steps with Airflow ran in parallel which saved the company money on queueing each step manually on AWS
+- Automated multiple data pipelines with over 50TB of data and over 70 steps using Airflow, which ran in parallel.
+This automation saved the company money, as manual queuing of each step on AWS was no longer necessary.
+- Architected and implemented a scalable 10TB data pipeline orchestration system.
-- Built new data pipeline steps and respective integration and unit tests in Scala to integrate new data sources into a 40TB pipeline
+- Built new data pipeline steps and respective integration and unit tests in Scala to integrate new data sources into a 40TB pipeline.

     Airflow, Python, AWS EMR and Github.

 ### Data Scientist - [https://gympass.com/](https://gympass.com/), PT
 #### August 2021 - November 2022
-Prototyped geospatial deep learning recommendation system for Gympass, using the highly popular unsupervised machine learning GNN architecture, to replace the current extremely limited 3-rd party recommendation system
+Prototyped a geospatial deep learning recommendation system for Gympass using an unsupervised machine learning GNN architecture, aiming to replace the current extremely limited 3rd-party recommendation system.
-- Built, trained and evaluated unsupervised machine learning algorithm on AWS (Graph Neural Network)
+- Built, trained, and evaluated an unsupervised machine learning algorithm (Graph Neural Network) on AWS.
-- Tracked model experiments metrics on MLFlow
+- Tracked model experiment metrics using MLFlow.
-- Extracted, cleaned, scaled and encoded geospatial production data for the system with a PySpark data pipeline (NLP)
+- Extracted, cleaned, scaled, and encoded geospatial production data for the system with a PySpark data pipeline (NLP).
-- Analysed data on a 170TB SQL PrestoDB database to make data-driven decision-making
+- Analyzed data on a 170TB SQL PrestoDB database to facilitate data-driven decision-making.
-- Built and deployed docker image server
+- Built and deployed a Docker image server.

 ### Backend Developer - [https://www.vodafone.com/](https://www.vodafone.com/), PT
 #### July 2020 - September 2020